hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `units`                | string or string array | **Required** units string or strings for the `vectorComponents` values |
 | `coordinateSystemName` | string  | **Required** the name of the coordinate system for the `vectorComponents` quantities |

 If a `unitsSchema` has been specified for this dataset, any string given for the `units` must be consistent with that schema.
-Similarly, if a `coordinateSystemName` has been specified for this dataset, any string given for the `coordinateSystemName` must be consistent with that schema.
+Similarly, if a `coordinateSystemSchema` has been specified for this dataset, any string given for the `coordinateSystemName` must be consistent with that schema.

 **Examples**